ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python

 \section{Results}

-First, we will show the accuracy of our implementation by comparing it to the high-precision calculation of the standard form of Zernike polynomials given in Equation \ref{radial-part-eq}.
+First, we will show the accuracy of our implementation with Jacobi recursion by comparing it to the high-precision calculation of the standard form of Zernike polynomials given in Equation \ref{radial-part-eq}.
 The high precision method used to evaluate Equation \ref{radial-part-eq} includes calculating the coefficients first, and since every operation involves integers as operands and integers as output, the coefficients can be calculated exactly in Python which provides infinite precision for integers and integer arithmetics.
 The only operation that might cause floats is the division, however, one can easily deduce that from Equation \ref{radial-part-eq-binom}, all Zernike radial coefficients are integers.
 Hence, integer division can be used.
 Then, we evaluate the polynomial with these coefficients.
-To do so, we use \texttt{mpmath} \cite{mpmath}, a Python package allowing users to set arbitrary precision, and we evaluate polynomials up to order $n=m=50$ with the precision set to 100.
-The result with \texttt{mpmath} 100 precision is taken to be the exact values (see Appendix \ref{appendix-mpmath}).
+To do so, we use \texttt{mpmath} \cite{mpmath}, a Python package allowing users to set arbitrary precision, and we evaluate polynomials up to order $n=m=50$ with the precision set to 100 decimal points which is equivalent to having 336-bit precision.
+This level of precision requires approximately 5–6 times the memory of a 64-bit representation, but due to additional overhead from arbitrary precision arithmetics, the actual memory usage exceeds six times that of standard 64-bit precision.
+The result with \texttt{mpmath} 100 decimal point precision is taken to be the exact values (see \ref{appendix-mpmath} for the validity).
 Due to the additional precision, this method is accurate but around 300 times slower compared to the same evaluation using 64-bit \texttt{numpy}.
-It is worth noting that by default JAX operations are in 32-bit precision but for the results shown in this paper, we set it to 64 bits.
-The results in this paper are obtained using Princeton University's Della cluster single-core Intel Cascade CPU and 80GB memory Nvidia A100 GPU.
+It is worth noting that by default \texttt{JAX} operations are in 32-bit precision but for the results shown in this paper, we set it to 64 bits.
+The results in this paper are obtained using Princeton University's Della cluster with a single core of a 2.8 GHz Intel Cascade Lake CPU and an 80GB memory Nvidia A100 GPU.